neuresthetics/neuresthetics/README.md

 SteelMenCollider provided the mechanism.
 Spinoza Lab provided the **formalism**.

-Inspired by Spinoza’s geometric method, this phase produced:
+Inspired by Spinoza’s geometric method, this phase produced for me my:

-- the first axiomatic reasoning engine
+- first axiomatic reasoning engine
-- the first geometric logic structure
+- first geometric logic structure
-- the first structured steel‑man literal
+- first structured steel‑man literal
-- the first proto‑DSL for reasoning
+- first proto‑DSL for reasoning
-- the "isomorphic method"
+- "isomorphic method"

 This is where reasoning became **axiomatic, structured, and auditable**.